Simacoder/airbnb-clone-project/README.md

 This structured approach ensures learners not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution.

+> [!IMPORTANT]
+> Design your database relationships carefully to maintain data integrity and avoid redundancy.
+Use foreign keys, constraints, and indexes where appropriate, and always consider how changes in one entity (e.g., deleting a user) may affect related data (e.g., bookings, reviews).

 ## Database Design

 The database schema is designed to support a property rental platform.
 Below are the core entities, their key fields, and the relationships between them: